 4. Temples and Holy Places – When travelling to temples and holy places please show respect.
 You will need to wear long pants and long sleeves especially if you are a woman.
-Also woman are not allowed to touch Monks or their robes.
-Women also should try to avoid accidently touching Monks at all costs.
+Also, women are not allowed to touch Monks or their robes.
+Women also should try to avoid accidentally touching Monks at all costs.
 There are many sacred items and sites in Thailand please don’t touch or enter these places without permission.

 6. Touching someone's head – Touching someone's head is very impolite and rude.

 7. Don’t step over someone's legs or feet – In Thailand it is considered to be very rude and impolite to step over someone's outstretched legs or feet.
 You should walk around the end of their feet.

 8. Respect for the King – Thai people have great respect for their king and the royal family and you should always show respect as a visitor to Thailand.
 Lese-Majesty - Thai Criminal Code elaborates in Article 112: “Whoever defames, insults or threatens the King, Queen, the Heir-apparent or the Regent, shall be punished with imprisonment of three to fifteen years.”

 This can be anything from speaking badly of the king, defaming a statue or picture of the King, or writing an insulting article about the King.
 Please be careful as there are several cases of this every year and an unknowing foreigner can end up in Jail.
 The King however is a gentleman and is known to pardon silly foreigners from hefty jail sentences.
 But it’s better to avoid it in the first place and show respect to the Thai people as we are guests in their beautiful country.